My research explores mobilities, cities, environments and methodologies

 Edited Book Chapters

 Vannini, P. and Scott, N. “Mobile ethnographies of the city.”
 In (eds.)
 Ole B. Jensen, Claus Lassen, Vincent Kaufmann, Malene Freudendal-Pedersen and Ida Sofie Gøtzsche Lange.
-Handbook of Urban Mobilities, Routledge, forthcoming.
+Handbook of Urban Mobilities, Routledge, 2020.

 Scott, N. “The Social Dynamics of Canadian Protest Participation,” In (eds.)
 Matthew Hayday and Marie Hammond-Callaghan, Mobilizations, Protests and Engagements: Canadian Perspectives on Social Movements, pp. 35-61, Fernwood Press, Black Point, N.S., 2008.